Can You Use AI As Your Marketer?

 The Compliance Principle

-(Less of a principle than an obligation, but thinking this way saves time.)
+(Less of a principle than an obligation.)
 If you are using AI for business and handing it customer or client data, there are legal obligations that come with that.
 These are covered in the EU Artificial Intelligence Act.

 Better, Not Faster